 Quartz worktops are engineered and have a larger chromatic spectrum to choose from and match with.
 Quartz worktops have a smooth and seamless shimmer which reflects like a mirror.

 Granite worktops are highly durable, and there is not a need for worry when it comes to scratches on the granite.
 The value of the granite will not depreciate and remains stable as the durability of the granite.

 Quartz worktops are also durable and have high strength but not with a full lifetime guarantee.
 Quartz countertops mitigate risks of chipping or cracking due to misuse of the material.

-Granite worktops are stain resistant as they are sealed not to absorb liquids, the sealant must be kept intact and care should be practiced.
-They also fare well in heat resistant properties by with standing hot pans without causing any damage to the surface.
+Granite worktops are stain-resistant as they are sealed not to absorb liquids, the sealant must be kept intact and care should be practised.
+They also fare well in heat-resistant properties withstanding hot pans without causing any damage to the surface.

-Granite worktop surfaces are easy to clean, a mild cleaning liquid and a microfiber cloth goes hand in hand in keeping the sheen intact that lasts longer.
+Granite worktop surfaces are easy to clean, a mild cleaning liquid and a microfiber cloth go hand in hand in keeping the sheen intact that lasts longer.

-Quartz worktop surfaces needs a non-abrasive soap solution and a scratch free scrubber to protect the gleam on the glassy surface of the quartz worktops for longer period of time
+Quartz worktop surfaces need a non-abrasive soap solution and a scratch-free scrubber to protect the gleam on the glassy surface of the quartz worktops for a longer period of time

 Granite materials are expensive according to their availability and grade, though cheaper varieties are available.
-Think about it as a long term investment and choose the right material of the natural stone.
+Think about it as a long term investment and choose the right material for the natural stone.

 Quartz materials are available and have become affordable in recent years.
 They are highly preferred for the array of colours and the aesthetics they offer for a stone engineered by a man.